Stuttering Special Needs Factsheet

 What Teachers Can Do

 Because stuttering can isolate students from their classmates, it's essential that teachers provide help and support.
 Be patient when students who stutter are speaking.
-Teach all students about the importance of not interrupting and giving everyone the time to express their thoughts and finish their own sentences.
+Teach all students the importance of not interrupting and giving everyone the time to express their thoughts and finish their own sentences.

 Be a role model by speaking clearly yourself in an unhurried way.
 You may want to ask questions in ways that let students who stutter give brief answers, or consider letting them substitute written work for oral presentations.
 Allow make-up work for missed assignments due to speech therapy appointments.